Dev-Dami/DYMS-Lang/README.md

-# HolyGo Interpreter
+# DYMS — Dynamic Yet Minimal System Interpreter

-HolyGo is a lightweight, embeddable interpreter for a simple, dynamically-typed scripting language.
+DYMS is a lightweight, embeddable interpreter for a simple, dynamically-typed scripting language.
 It is written in Go and is designed to be easily integrated into other Go applications.

 ## Version